codenomnom/prev-log/src/content/logs/20240320-current-url-server-side.md

 }
 ```

+**Unfortunately** this comes at a huge price - every time you use `headers`, it breaks caching, because it's a [dynamic function](https://nextjs.org/docs/13/app/building-your-application/caching#dynamic-functions)!
+As of now, I haven't seen an easy way around it.

-This one made me a bit sad honestly, as it shouldn't be **that** hard.
+Honestly, this one made me a bit sad.
+It's okay for my use case, but it's just awful...